Part-time, in class Urban Design Certificate

 In the studio courses, you’ll complete team presentations, for which you’ll receive a grade of pass or fail.

-You’ll work through the program with a cohort—a group of professionals from across Canada with whom you’ll share professional experiences, ideas, and expertise.
+You’ll work through the program with a cohort—a group of professionals from across North America, with whom you’ll share professional experiences, ideas, and expertise.

 To receive the Urban Design Certificate, complete all six core courses and two electives, including take-home assignments.
 You must submit all coursework within two years of starting the program.